 The cord is long and strong, and covered in a substance called Wharton's jelly which makes it highly resistant to being squashed.
 Even when your baby's somersaults so much in the womb (uterus) that he or she makes a true knot in the cord (which happens in 1 in 100 pregnancies), it will not get squashed.
 Sometimes quite complicated knots are seen.
 The cord also will not 'pull tight' as your baby moves down the birth canal.
 This is because as your baby moves downwards, the top of the womb and the afterbirth (placenta) move downwards with him or her.
 The cord gets far less pulling in labour than earlier in pregnancy when your baby is somersaulting around.

 Occasionally the cord can be too tightly wound around your baby's neck for your midwife to easily unloop it or to for your baby to be born through the loop (the other end of the cord is still attached to the placenta inside your womb).
 In this case your midwife may clamp and cut the cord before your baby's shoulders are born.
 Your midwife will explain this to you if it is needed.
-Remember that, however many times the cord is round your baby's neck, your baby doesn't breathe through his or her windpipe until after birth - his or her oxygen supply comes through the cord not the windpipe and lungs, so your baby will not be strangled by the cord.
+Remember that, however many times the cord is around your baby's neck, your baby doesn't breathe through their windpipe until after birth - their oxygen supply comes through the cord not the windpipe and lungs, so your baby will not be strangled by the cord.